telerik/fiddler-jam-docs/get-started/link-options.md

 To create a password for your recorded log, use the **Password protection** switch.
 The password requires you to consider that it has to:

-* Be at least 8 characters long.
+* Be at least eight characters long.
 * Contain both lowercase and uppercase letters.
 * Contain at least a single number.